 OHSU alumnus Robert Wah’s family roots stretch back to the 1800s in Oregon.
 Robert Wah M.D. ’83, and his father Edward Eng Wah D.M.D. ’57, (deceased) stem from a long line of practitioners who have cared for the sick in the state.
-The Wah family has endowed two scholarships to honor their longtime support of the Chinese American community, particularly in Oregon.
-The Wah family’s scholarships will support students of the OHSU Schools of Medicine and Dentistry in Robert’s name and in the name of his father, Edward.
+The Wah family plans to endow two scholarships in Robert’s name and in the name of his father, Edward.

 The Wah family’s Oregon heritage began in the 1880s, when a relative, Ing “Doc” Hay arrived and practiced traditional Chinese medicine for the 4,400 immigrants who had settled in John Day.
 “Doc” Hay established Kam Wah Chung, the medical clinic, general store and community center that is now a State Heritage Site.
 “Doc” Hay was blind and did not speak English, so Robert’s grandfather, Bob Wah moved to the area with his family and assisted “Doc” Hay in caring for both the Chinese community and the white residents.
 “Doc” Hay practiced traditional Chinese pulse diagnosis and herbal therapies at a time when Western medicine was still in its infancy.
 During these years, stories about “Doc” Hay’s abilities to cure diseases and ailments spread beyond Oregon, bringing patients from other states and Canada.